home

 Fig 4

-It is recorded this smaller size OS [fig 5] took over in October 1905 and ran till 1912, making the use of the first larger OS [extra pins, figs 1-4] and taking into account my early date, this leaves just four months usage.
-The larger OS is recorded scarce to rare.
+It is recorded by early students this smaller size OS [fig 5] took over in October 1905 and ran till 1912, making the use of the first larger OS [extra pins, figs 1-4] and taking into account my early date, this leaves just four months usage.
 A further bonus in the packet was a 4d yellow.

 Fig 5